nuprl/TypeWeaver/src/weaver/README.md

         /data/playground/original/demo/example-program/main.js
     exit            # exit the container

+The container mounts the artifact directory `../data` to `/data` within the container filesystem.

+`run.sh` _must_ be executed from within this directory.

+## CSV location

 By default, the CSV file is expected to be in the same directory as the JavaScript file.